CVUT-FS-12110/Information-technology/paradigms/assignment.md

 4. Create an **activity diagram** of the [program 2](main_functional.py) **processing pipeline**.
    - Show the overall decision flow between adding items and checking out.

+## Submission

+- Submit a single PDF file containing all 4 diagrams.
+- Hint: use plantuml or draw.io